deajan/backup-bench/README.md

 | File count | 61417 | 2727 | 12 | 11 | 23 | 14 | 89 |
 | Avg file size (kb) | 62 | 42 | 12292 | 13839 | 6477 | 10629 | 2079 |

-I also computed the average file siezs in each repository for my private qemu images which I backup with all the tools using backup-bench.
+I also computed the average file sizes in each repository for my private qemu images which I backup with all the tools using backup-bench.

 Results for the qemu images backups:
 | Software | Original sizes | bupstash 0.11.1 | borg 1.2.2 | borg\_beta 2.0.0b2 | kopia 0.12 | restic 0.14.0 | duplicacy 2.7.2 |